ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 ![alt text](https://github.com/ExtonHoward/Raven_Security_project/blob/main/Screenshots/T1_escalation.JPG "Privilege Escalation to Root")

 Changed to '/root' and read out the final flag of flag 4.
-This step was unneccassary since it was previously found in the database, but is used as proof of escelation.
+This step was unneccassary since it was previously found in the database but is used as proof of escelation.
 With this level of access, persistence can be established and we have full control of this web server.

 ![alt text](https://github.com/ExtonHoward/Raven_Security_project/blob/main/Screenshots/T1_flag4_root.JPG "Flag 4 as Root")